Nunilo Kagati Titaura (6 Packets)

 How to Enjoy Nunilo Kagati Titaura

-If you’re in Nepal or have access to Nepali grocery stores, try seeking out titaura varieties featuring kagati or lemon flavors.
+If you’re in Darjeeling or have access to Himalyani grocery stores, try seeking out titaura varieties featuring kagati or lemon flavors.
 Here’s how locals might enjoy it:

 • As a Snack: On its own, as a tangy, mouth-puckering treat.